An insole is a simple assistive device inserted into the shoe to absorb shocks and promote proper foot alignment.

 4. Physix Full Length Orthotic Inserts

 Physix Full Length Orthotic Inserts promise the sun and the moon and mostly deliver.
-That by itself makes them worth the price of admission.
-They’re fashioned from PU leather and EVA foam and the combination is very comfortable and provides good to outstanding support through the arch.
-They cost a bit more but if the stability of your shoes is an issue these will help.
+They’re fashioned from PU leather and EVA foam, and the combination is very comfortable.
+They provide good to outstanding support through the arch.

-What we like: We like the level of arch support you get from these insoles.
+What we like: We like the level of arch support.
 We appreciate how agreeable they feel against the sole of the foot.
-The materials seem first rate and they fit easily into a variety of shoe types.
-Also, the heel cup does a good job promoting stability even though there isn’t much padding underpinning it.
+The materials seem first-rate, they fit easily into a variety of shoe types, and the heel cup does a good job promoting stability.

 Flaws: The cushioning in the heel is pretty modest, which kind of surprised us.
 And you may have to trim them a bit to fit them into your shoes.